hotwax/oms-documentation/documents/retail-operations/inventory/create-channel.md

 ## Create a New Channel in HotWax Commerce

-#### Accessing the Launchpad
+#### Accessing Available to Promise App

 1. Go to the launchpad.
 2. Log in with your credentials.

-#### Navigating to Available to Promise

-1. Scroll down to the Workflow section.
-2. Click on the Available to Promise app.
+3. Click on the Available to Promise app.

 #### Opening Inventory Channels

-1. In the left-side menu bar, click on `Inventory Channels`.
+1. In the left-side menu bar, click on `Inventory Channels` to view all existing channels

 #### Creating a New Channel

 1. Click on the blue plus button at the bottom right of the page.
 A `Create Channel Group` window will appear.
 2. Enter the name of the Inventory Channel.
 The ID will auto-populate with the same name as the channel.
-3. Write a description for the channel.
+3. Write a description for the channel to describe the intent and function for the channel.

 ## Configure the Channel Group